wyrde/wyrde-comfyui-workflows/basics/preview/README.md

 People new to comfyui often ask if there's a way to preview images.
 There isn't a node for that yet.
 Using advanced Ksamplers to split up the latent sampling is the closest thing.

+This is also a good example of using the advanced ksampler for splitting samping.

 ## Sample images
 | steps 0-4 | steps 5-9 | steps 10-14 | steps 15-20 |
 |:-----:|:-----:|:-----:|:-----:|:-----:|